Start of Main Content

 Top ICD-10 codes for asthma

-Below, we’ve listed the 10 most common asthma diagnoses and the ICD-10 codes physicians and medical coders use to classify them.
+Below, we’ve listed the 10 most common asthma diagnoses, and the ICD-10 codes physicians and medical coders use to classify them.

 Top ICD-10 codes for asthma

-Fig. 1.
-Data from the Definitive Healthcare ClaimsRx product.
+Fig. 1 Data from the Atlas All-Payor Claims dataset.
 Claims data is sourced from multiple medical claims clearinghouses in the United States and updated monthly.
-Data accurate as of June 2022.
+Data accessed September 2025.

 What are the ICD-10 codes for asthma?

-Unspecified asthma, uncomplicated ranks at the top of our list with a total of 8,809,971 diagnoses in 2021.
+Unspecified asthma, uncomplicated, ranks at the top of our list, representing 41.6% of total asthma diagnoses made by healthcare professionals in 2023.
 The ICD-10 code for asthma, unspecified is J45909.

 This chronic condition has a considerable lead in both diagnoses and charges compared to all other ICD-10 codes.
 While many factors could contribute to why J45909 ranks number one, a likely cause could be problems with documentation.
 Many of the other codes on this list detail asthma of various degrees of chronicity and severity.
 A lack of proper documentation, however, could cause medical coders to resort to classifying the diagnosis as unspecified asthma, uncomplicated.

 An asthma attack, also called “asthma, exacerbation,” is another common diagnosis with a few top positions on our list.
-The ICD-10 codes for these diagnoses are J45901, J4521, J4541 and J4531.
+The ICD-10 codes for these diagnoses are J45901, J4521, J4541, and J4531.

 It’s also important to note that some physicians may regard asthma classifications as fluid.
 While this condition can’t be cured, a patient’s lifestyle can make the symptoms of asthma easier or harder to manage.
 Eliminating smoking habits and exercising regularly, alongside medical treatment, can potentially improve a patient’s condition.
 As a result, the classification of asthma a patient is diagnosed with can change over years and decades.